alexrudnick/dissertation/BURNDOWN.md

     * vector combination: weighted sum of the vectors, weighting words closer to the focus word more.
   * doc2vec features
+    * consider doing doc2vec trained on just windows? does that even make sense?
     * EMPIRICAL QUESTION: does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token